irfan-rizvi/web3-git-questions/README.md

 Created Github issue #1 and resolved it with another branch.
 Branch deleted later on Created second issue and fixed it with commit command.

+Created gh-pages branch.
+Inserted hypelinks in each page.
+Ready to public on Github Pages.